 \section{Introduction}

-Large Language Models (LLMs) and Vision-Language Models (VLMs) have demonstrated exceptional capabilities in understanding and generating human language, leading to significant progress in a wide range of Natural Language Processing tasks \citep{NEURIPS2020_1457c0d6, chowdhery2022palmscalinglanguagemodeling, openai2024gpt4technicalreport, openai2025gpt5}.
-However, their capacity to reason about complete musical scores remains largely unexplored.
-Existing benchmarks \citep{yue2024mmmumassivemultidisciplinemultimodal, chen2025musixqaadvancingvisualmusic, li2024musicmaestromusicallychallenged, yuan2024chatmusicianunderstandinggeneratingmusic, wang2025synthesizingsheetmusicproblems} for musical score comprehension are limited in scope, as they typically focus on isolated fragments, short excerpts, or multiple-choice tasks rather than fostering a holistic understanding of entire scores.
-Furthermore, studies such as \citep{yuan2024chatmusicianunderstandinggeneratingmusic, wang2025synthesizingsheetmusicproblems} address mainly monophonic music, which consists of a single melodic line without harmonic or rhythmic accompaniment.
-These approaches are insufficient for capturing the complexity and richness required for open-ended, real-world musicological reasoning.
+Large Language Models (LLMs) and Vision--Language Models (VLMs) have recently exhibited strong capabilities in natural language understanding and generation, driving substantial advances across a broad range of Natural Language Processing tasks \citep{NEURIPS2020_1457c0d6, chowdhery2022palmscalinglanguagemodeling, openai2024gpt4technicalreport, openai2025gpt5}.
+In contrast, their ability to reason over complete musical scores remains underexplored.
+Existing benchmarks for musical score understanding are typically narrow in scope, concentrating on isolated fragments, short excerpts, or multiple-choice formulations, rather than supporting holistic reasoning over entire scores.
+Moreover, most prior work focuses on monophonic music, which consists of a single melodic line without harmonic or rhythmic accompaniment.
+Such settings fail to reflect the structural complexity and expressive richness required for open-ended, real-world musicological analysis.

-In complete scores, VLMs face two persistent challenges.
-The first is localisation: models often fail to correctly identify bar positions, a prerequisite for answering higher-level musicological questions concerning harmony, texture, or form.
-For example, when asked ``Which articulation is used in bar 7?'', the model misaligns the bar and outputs incorrect markings (see \cref{fig:problem}a).
-The second challenge is hallucination, where models fabricate content not grounded in the score, often compounding errors from bar mislocalisation.
-This leads to unreliable interpretations of complete scores, undermining trust in model outputs when compared with the ideal answer (see \cref{fig:problem}b).
+When applied to complete scores, VLMs encounter two persistent challenges.
+The first is localisation: models frequently struggle to correctly identify bar positions, which is a prerequisite for answering higher-level questions related to harmony, texture, or form.
+For instance, when asked ``Which articulation is used in bar~7?'', models often misalign the bar index and consequently return incorrect markings (see \cref{fig:problem}a).
+The second challenge is hallucination, whereby models generate content that is not grounded in the score, often exacerbating errors introduced by incorrect localisation.
+Together, these issues lead to unreliable interpretations of complete scores and undermine confidence in model outputs relative to ideal, score-faithful answers (see \cref{fig:problem}b).

-We empirically show that these issues can be mitigated by representing complete scores in ABC notation \citep{ma2024foundationmodelsmusicsurvey}.
-ABC notation is a text-based symbolic format that encodes bar position, pitch, rhythm, and articulation using human-readable characters, thereby providing a structured representation that is readily interpretable by LLMs.
-An example of metadata and musical content encoded in ABC notation is shown in \cref{fig:abc}b and \cref{fig:abc}c.